High-stakes Senate primary tests Missouri Republicans' tolerance for an Eric Greitens return - KESQ

 “He seems like he’s, you know, down-home people like us,” said Linda Evans, 72, as she was coming out of the Walmart in Blue Springs.

-But Kunce has strong primary competition from Trudy Busch Valentine, an heir to the beer fortune, who entered the race late and has invested more than $3 million of her own money.
+But Kunce has strong primary competition from Trudy Busch Valentine, an heir to the beer fortune, who entered the race late and had invested more than $5 million of her own money through July 28.

 “Even though she comes from the Anheuser Busch family, it seems that she has a commonsense approach to what our needs are right now,” said 59-year-old Becky Wenzel of Dearborn, while sitting at the Ozark Distillery near her family’s weekend house.